 Yes, water-glycerin fog juice is safe to breathe.
 But you should wear a protective mask while working in the room where your machine has been operating for long periods and avoid breathing near the device or any of its outlets.

 Also, if you have asthma, you should consult a doctor before using the fog effect.
 This is because some people with asthma may get an allergic reaction to the fog machine’s fluid.

 Can you Mix Water with Glycol?

 If your goal is to make less dense but still effective fog, go for a mixture of 15%-20% glycol and 80%-85% distilled water.
-Note, however, that glycol-based fog fluid may cause some side effects, especially to people with asthma and other breathing problems.
+Note, however, that glycol-based fog fluid may cause some side effects, especially for people with asthma and other breathing problems.

 Some of the symptoms that result from too much exposure to glycol-based fog include coughing, sneezing, and the feeling of a tight chest.

-Therefore, if you have an underlying breathing problem, you may want to take precautions when using this fog fluid.
+Therefore, if you have an underlying breathing problem, you may want to take precautions when using this fluid.

 Otherwise, most people should be able to breathe safely while operating their machines at home or in an environment where the fog is not too deep.